Back to stories

 The Trump administration on Friday released a four-page legislative blueprint laying out its vision for national AI regulation, urging Congress to create a single federal framework that would preempt the growing patchwork of state-level AI laws.

-The document, formally titled the National AI Legislative Framework, arrives as state legislatures across the country race to regulate artificial intelligence on their own terms — with over 1,500 AI-related bills already introduced in 45 states during the 2026 session alone.
+The document, formally titled the National Policy Framework for Artificial Intelligence: Legislative Recommendations, arrives as state legislatures across the country race to regulate artificial intelligence on their own terms — with over 1,500 AI-related bills already introduced in 45 states during the 2026 session alone.

 Six Guiding Principles